Increasing Diversity and Supporting Our Students

 Launch New Scholarships

 Launched the new Deborah A. Batts Scholarship program, honoring the first tenured African American member of the Fordham Law faculty and the first openly LGBT member of the federal judiciary.
-The scholarship, which was seeded by funds donated by Fordham Law faculty members and alumni, will provide support for students dedicated to using their legal education to promote social justice, civil rights, and equality.
+The scholarship, which was seeded by funds donated by Fordham Law faculty members and alumni, is providing support for students dedicated to using their legal education to promote social justice, civil rights, and equality.
 The first two recipients, Cameron Porter ’23 and Lamar Smith ’23, were named in February 2021.

 Support Peer Mentorship